typegoose/typegoose/github-page/_docs/decorators/prop.md

 ```

 Known-Issues:

-- Babel dosnt set the type for enums correctly, the need to be set manually with [the `type` option](#type)
+- Babel doesn't set the type for enums correctly.
+They need to be set manually with [the `type` option](#type)
-- If the code got transpiled with `tsc --transpile-only` or `ts-node --transpile-only` then `--transpile-only` neeeds to be removed or the type needs to be set manually with [the `type` option](#type)
+- If transpiling your code with `tsc --transpile-only` or `ts-node --transpile-only`, then the `--transpile-only` needs to be removed or the
+  type needs to be set manually with [the `type` option](#type)

 ### addNullToEnum

 Accepts Type: `boolean`

-Add "null" to the enum array
+Adds "null" to the enum array.

-Note: dosnt work if the value is `required`
+Note: this doesn't work if the value is `required`

 Example: